 It has 8GB of storage, which should be enough space for more than 6,000 books, as well as Kobo’s ComfortLight PRO, which will find the optimal lighting for the conditions you’re reading in.

 The original Kindle but refreshed year upon year, the Kindle is now one of the cheaper eReaders on the market – yet it still boasts a number of handy features, like a built-in light, a thin and light design, as well as Audible integration.

 It’s perfect for reading on the go, as you can use it with one hand.
 It also has a light to help you read wherever you are.
 It may lack the storage and features of more advanced Kindles, including adjustable lights and waterproofing, but if you’re looking for a budget option this one is perfect for you.

-It may be different to every other device on the list, but if you enjoy reading comics then it might be worth investing in an iPad instead.
-The all-new Apple iPad has a fantastic 10.2-inch display with a 2160 X 1620 pixel resolution and 500 nits of brightness to really make colours pop.
+It may be different to every other device on the list, but if you enjoy reading digital comics and graphic novels, then it might be worth investing in an iPad instead.
+The Apple iPad has a fantastic 10.2-inch display with a 2160 x 1620 pixel resolution and 500 nits of brightness to really make colours really pop.

 Buying an iPad for reading only really makes sense if you have a large budget, love comics or you want to use the Apple tablet for more than just reading, whether that’s work emails, drawing apps, games or social media.

 Best eReaders: Buying advice